MSrotyr/Choord/README.md

 cd Choord
 ```

 2. Create a .env file in the App directory and insert the correct environment variables, listed in .env.example, for your machine.
 To find your LOCAL_IP_ADDRESS type 'ipconfig' into your terminal, use the value labelled 'IPv4 Address'.
-PORT defaults to 3000 and MONGO_URL defaults to 'mongodb://localhost:27017/choord' if left blank.
+MONGO_URL defaults to 'mongodb://localhost:27017/choord' if omitted.

 3. Add chords from json file to database